Dracula: An Interview with Scott Handcock

 SATD: I wouldn’t have thought so.
 Audible just produced an adaptation of LeFanu’s Camilla afterall.

 SH: Ah, but that’s the big hitter!

-SATD: I’ve always seen them on parr, myself.
+SATD: I’ve always seen it as on parr with Green Tea, myself.

 SH: True, but Carmilla’s the one everyone’s heard of.

 SATD: I suppose it is.